 If you have additional time in Santa Barbara, there are tons more ways to fill your time.
 Visit Butterfly Beach in Montecito, the mountainside western saloon, Cold Spring Tavern, or spend time in the Santa Barbara Public Market.

 If Santa Barbara is just a quick stop on an extensive California trip, head north to explore Carmel, Monterey, and San Francisco; or instead go south to see Malibu, Los Angeles, and San Diego.
+Or stay along the California coast and discover the best things along the way!

 This ultimate Santa Barbara itinerary will guide you through planning a weekend escape in one of the most beautiful beach towns in California.
 Explore Santa Barbara and surrounding areas to get a complete feel for Central California.